hpc/pavilion2/docs/tests/suites.rst

 When using the second, suite directory method of organization, suite-specific auxiliary configs may optionally be placed in the suite directory alongside the suite config itself.
 These configs may be used to define test-specific options and variables that vary by host or OS, without cluttering global host, OS, or mode configs with test-specific variables.
-If used, these files must be named ``hosts.yaml``, ``os.yaml``, or ``modes.yaml``, depending on their config type. **Note that these file names are plural**.
-These configs override configs placed in the ``hosts``, ``os``, and ``modes`` subdirectories under the configuration directories.
+These configs extend, rather than override, configs placed in the ``hosts``, ``os``, and ``modes`` directories.

-This method is especially useful in combination with the submodule-based structure described above, since it allows host-specific test options and variables to be version controlled along with the suite config.
+This method is especially useful in combination with the submodule-based test structure described above, since it allows host-specific test options and variables to be version controlled along with the suite config while maintaining independence from global configs.

-The directory method of organization allows for more flexibility in these auxiliary configs.
+If used, these suite-specific configs must be named ``hosts.yaml``, ``os.yaml``, or ``modes.yaml``, depending on their config type. **Note that these file names are plural**.

-Specifically, multiple hosts, OSs, or modes may be specified in a config file.
-A single host, OS, or mode can be selected on test invocation by passing the name of the host, OS, or mode to the appropriate flag (either ``-H``, ``-o``, or ``-m``).
+The directory method of organization allows multiple hosts, OSs, or modes to be specified in a single config file.
+Pavilion discovers host and OS config files automatically based on the detected host and OS, but specific hosts and OSs, as well as modes, can be selected on test invocation by passing the name of the host, OS, or mode to ``pav run`` using the appropriate flag (either ``-H``, ``-o``, or ``-m``).
 The following is an example of a host file containing multiple host entries (OS and mode formats are analogous):

 .. code-block:: yaml